rumya0/Yelp-BA/README.md

 The 'categories' list was unpacked and the frequency of each descriptive item was measured

-The image below shows the descriptive words that most commonly occured in this dataset:
+The image below shows the descriptive words that are most common in our 'TopTierRestaurants in CitiesLikeCambridge' dataset:

 ![topcategory](images/topcat.JPG)